14dayscash/Landing-Page/post-we-buy-houses-scams-visalia.md

 **Testimonials you can actually check.** Real client reviews are posted on our [Instagram](https://instagram.com/dmcclelland_) and [Facebook](https://www.facebook.com/mcclelland.dominic/) pages, not written by us, not hidden behind a contact form.
 We also work with real people in the community, from Deal Finders to licensed agents, who can vouch for how we actually operate.
 See how those [partnerships](/partner) work.

-**Visible in the community, not just online.** Billboards, radio spots, and local news coverage cost real money and carry a real name attached to them.
+**We are visible in the community, not just online.** Billboards, radio spots, and local news coverage cost real money and carry a real name attached to them.
 That is a different kind of commitment than a call center running the same script in twelve other cities.

 ## Questions to Ask Before You Sign Anything

-1. Can I see a purchase agreement with real terms in it right now?
+1. Can I see a contract with real terms right now?
-2. Can you put down a non-refundable deposit?
+2. Can you do a non-refundable deposit?
-3. Are you the one actually closing on this house?
+3. Are you the one buying this house?
-4. What happens if you cannot close, what does that cost me?
+4. What happens if you cannot close, what does that cost me, what happens next?
-5. Can I see other properties you have actually purchased?
+5. Can I see other properties you have actually purchased and renovated?

 If any of those questions get dodged, that is your answer.
+Not a real buyer!

 ## Frequently Asked Questions